rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 > A followup to the previous essay, intended as a speech for a panel on a Faculty Friday.

-Why a good computer science education includes much more than computer science
-- *Forthcoming*

-> Another perspective on the value of a liberal arts CS major.

 [What makes you happy vs. what you do](enjoy-vs-do) (Essay #15)